meiosis97/Sincast/README.md

 ## Capybara prediction

 We use improved [Capybara cell score](https://doi.org/10.1101/2020.02.17.947390) to predict query cell identity by referring to the reference data.
-We benchmark query cells against the reference *celltype* label, and weight the restricted linear regression in Capybara by the mean Helligner Distance to acount for varible power of genes in classifying cell types.
+We benchmark query cells against the reference *celltype* label, and weight the restricted linear regression in Capybara by the mean *Helligner Distance* to acount for varible power of genes in classifying cell types.
+The *HD_mean* variable in the reference annotation is generated before when we ran the *feature.weighting* function.

 ``` r
 query <- SincastCapybara(reference, query, clusterid = 'celltype', w = 'HD_mean')
 ```

-We can super-impose Capybara cell scores on the query projection.
+We can then super-impose continouse vraiable on the query projection, such as gene exxpression and Capybara cell scores.
 Below we show query cells colored by their *macrophage* identities.

 ``` r
 visProjection(reference, query, colReference.by = 'celltype', referenceColors = referenceColors, colQuery.by = 'Cb_macrophage')